Genymobile/scrcpy/doc/video.md

 The other dimension is computed so that the Android device aspect ratio is preserved.
 That way, a device in 1920×1080 will be mirrored at 1024×576.

-If encoding fails, scrcpy automatically tries again with a lower definition (unless `--no-downsize-on-error` is enabled).

 For camera mirroring, the `--max-size` value is used to select the camera source size instead (among the available resolutions).